JMerhi01/DevOps_Notes/README.md

 ![Alt text](Images/success%20web%20app.PNG)

-There is a way to automate this all using a provisio.sh script:
+There is a way to automate this all using a provision.sh script:
 ```
 #!/bin/bash
 # Update packages